|

 these lamps were works of art and survived the lack of suitable wicks

 simply for that factor.
-Now I have wicks for almost all of them!
+Now I have wicks for virtually all of them!

 |